 - Keep your browser and operating system updated with the latest security patches.
 Make sure you have the latest versions running on your system.
 Online criminals spread malicious tools by using security exploits to take advantage of your system’s vulnerabilities.
 Patching is key, as the experts said it again and again.

 - Use a reliable security solution from a trusted company.
 To keep your system safe from the latest threats, the software should include a real-time traffic scanning engine.
 This ensures that every connection to and from the Internet is scanned for threats.
 Start with an antivirus, but don’t forget that it, too, is not enough.

-When you think about encryption, consider its role in your overall security strategy: it’s a great, reliable way to ensure that your personal information doesn’t get harvested by cyber criminals when you go online.
+When you think about encryption, have in mind the whole picture and consider its role in your overall security strategy: it’s a great, reliable way to ensure that your personal information doesn’t get harvested by cyber criminals when you browse the Internet.

 How do you see encryption in the bigger picture of Internet security?
 Are you using any type of encryption for your data at the moment?

 Share your thoughts and please let us know what other free encryption software you are using.

 INSTALL IT, FORGET IT AND BE PROTECTEDDownload Thor FREE